Calephelis borealis

 The wingspan is 29–32 mm.
-The wings are brown with wide orange borders and a dark median band.
 Adults are on wing from mid-June to late July in one generation per year.

 The larvae feed on the leaves of Senecio obovatus and possibly Senecio aureus and Erigeron philadelphicus.
 Adults feed on nectar from flowers including butterflyweed, white sweet clover, goldenrod, ox-eye daisy, sneezeweed, and yarrow.

 The species is listed as endangered in the Connecticut by state authorities.

 The species overwinters in the larval stage in leaf litter.